aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

 -----------

 * You need at least the Priority tier of Aiven support services to be eligible for activating BYOC.
-* If you want to build your custom cloud with a cloud provider other than AWS, you cannot use `Aiven Console <https://console.aiven.io/>`_ for this purpose.
-Aiven creates your custom cloud for you in that case.
+* If you want to build your custom cloud with a cloud provider other than AWS, you need to request it as detailed in :doc:`Enable bring your own cloud (BYOC) with Aiven </docs/platform/howto/byoc/enable-byoc>` and follow up with the Aiven team.
 * BYOC is supported with the :ref:`standard deployment <byoc-deployment>` model only.
 * Only organization's administrators can create custom clouds.